One trip that belongs on every RVers bucket list is camping in the Badlands of South Dakota.

 Two are operated by the National Park Service – Cedar Pass Campground and Sage Creek Campground.

 Cedar Pass is located near the Ben Reifel Visitor Center and has 96 level sites with scenic views of the badlands formations.
-Camping fees are $18 per night per campsite or $30 per night for campsites with electrical hook-ups.
+Camping fees are $38 per night for 2 people plus a $4 fee for each additional person per night.
+Children 15 years and younger stay for free.
 A dump station is available for a $1.00 per use fee.
 Cold running water, flush toilets, and covered picnic tables are available.
 In the summer, it’s often filled.

 Sage Creek is a primitive campground.